 Don’t sign up for foreclosureradar.com before checking with your title company.
 Foreclosureradar.com basically provides the same information but for a monthly fee.
 Also, there are some complaints from real estate agents that their data is sometimes incomplete.

 The key is to design and follow your real estate marketing plan.
-First learn how to accomplish basic tasks by yourself, and if you are successful, outsource the ones that require too much time.
+First learn how to get real estate leads by yourself, and if you are successful, outsource those tacks that require too much time to online virtual assistants (VAs).